wetix/svelte-reactive-form/README.md

 # Svelte Reactive Form
-A better declarative way of form validation.
+> A better version of form validation.

 ## Installation and Usage